KinlyDog/twenty-eight-tasks/README.md

-Solving 28 problems from my Java course.<br/>
+Modeling data structures and algorithms for working with them from my Java course.<br/>
 Reinforcing the basics.<br/>
-Started 09 Mar 2024.<br/>
+Started 07 May 2024.<br/>
-Completed 06 May 2024.
+Not completed.